 Every month, the CREG publishes an infograph highlighting the prices of energy contracts in Belgium, from the cheapest to the most expensive.
 To a certain extent, these graphs serve as a barometer of energy providers in Belgium over time.

 In this monthly barometer, the regulator decided to include the infamous dormant price plans as well.
-According to a recent study carried out by the CREG, around 300,000 Belgian households have a dormant electricity contract and 170,000 are in the same situation regarding their gas contract.
+According to a study carried out by the CREG, on December 2019, around 300,000 Belgian households have a dormant electricity contract and 170,000 are in the same situation regarding their gas contract.
 The problem is that these contracts are prohibitive and far more expensive than the current deals on the market.
 In some cases, there is a difference of over €1,204 for a combined gas (€864) and electricity (€304) deal – a colossal sum in terms of energy budget.

 It is a wise decision by the CREG to include these extension contracts as there are currently 14,596 different supply contracts for 724 active rate cards in Belgium.